 Trying to explain the inexplicable

 In Toulouse, France, the National Center for Space Studies has a department which is unique in the world; it is called the Study and Information Group on Unidentified Aerospace Phenomena.

-Created more than 40 years ago, the purpose of this little-known public service is to collect, investigate and try to explain testimonies regarding unidentified flying objects (UFOs) in France.
+Created more than 40 years ago, the purpose of this little-known public service is to collect, investigate and try to explain testimonies regarding unidentified flying objects (UFOs).

 This film unveils the incredible story of this office.